 Best Wireless Intrusion Detection Tools for SMBs

 Small and medium-sized businesses (SMBs) need effective and budget-friendly tools to tackle modern wireless security threats.
 These tools fill the gaps in traditional defenses, offering features like wireless monitoring and network security.
-Many of them are open-source, making them ideal for SMBs with tighter budgets.
-Here are five excellent options that balance affordability, efficiency, and strong wireless threat detection.
+Many of them are open-source, which suits SMBs with tight budgets.
+Here are the five options that come up most often, with an honest note on which are still alive.

 OpenWIPS-NG is a wireless intrusion prevention system (WIPS) built to secure wireless networks.
 Unlike passive tools, it actively blocks threats by intercepting rogue access points or unauthorized devices.
-Its modular, open-source design allows flexible deployment, though it’s limited to a single sensor per installation and requires a Linux setup.
-This makes it a good fit for SMBs with one location or those ready to manage multiple Linux instances for broader coverage.
+Its modular, open-source design allows flexible deployment, though it is limited to a single sensor per installation and requires a Linux setup.

 Pricing: Free and open-source.

-Kismet takes a stealthy, passive approach to wireless monitoring.
-It operates as a network detector and sniffer, analyzing wireless activity without transmitting packets, making it invisible to potential attackers.
-The 2025-09-R1 release brought major updates, including a revamped interface, better CPU and memory efficiency, support for 6GHz channels, and distributed capture for remote sensor deployment.
-Kismet also monitors Bluetooth, Zigbee, and RF sensors, alongside Wi-Fi, and supports all major Wi-Fi standards, including 802.11ax.
+Kismet takes a passive approach to wireless monitoring.
+It operates as a network detector and sniffer, analyzing wireless activity without transmitting packets, so it does not announce itself to an attacker.
+The 2025-09-R1 release, dated 4 September 2025, brought a new device view UI, better CPU and memory use, and bugfixes.
+Kismet also monitors Bluetooth, Zigbee, and RF sensors alongside Wi-Fi.
 For best results, use a wireless adapter that supports monitor mode and packet injection.

 Pricing: Free and open-source.

-Security Onion combines several open-source tools, like Snort, Suricata, and Zeek, into one comprehensive platform.
+Security Onion combines several open-source tools, like Suricata and Zeek, into one platform.
 According to ClearNetwork, Inc:

 Security Onion is a Linux IDS that can monitor both the host and the network… incorporating aspects of Snort, Suricata, Zeek, and other popular open-source security tools.